mikepadiernos/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
-Why?
+Why?<br>
+You need to call `add_friendship()` 500 times.
+Each friendship is bidirectional essentially calling `add_friendship()` twice.
+Therefore, 100 users with an average of 10 friends which totals to 1000.
+The total divided in half equates to 500 calls.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
-What is the average degree of separation between a user and those in his/her extended network?
+What is the average degree of separation between a user, and those in his/her extended network?<br>
+    - 60%
+    - 15° is the average separation between user & their extended network